Which teams has Cristiano Ronaldo scored the most against in the Champions League? | Goal.com

 "It was, in my opinion, one of the best goals of my career so far," Ronaldo said.
 "And, of course, when the people start to applaud me in the stadium I was like, ‘wow'.
 It surprised me a lot because this has never happened in my life, so it was an unbelievable moment."

 After Juventus, Bayern Munich are the club that has most been on the receiving end of Ronaldo's considerable goal-scoring prowess.
 The German giants have conceded nine goals at the hands of the Portuguese in eight meetings.
-He has scored seven each against Schalke, Ajax and Atletico Madrid.
+He has nine in seven appearances against Ajax and scored seven each against Schalke and Atletico Madrid .

 The seven goals Ronaldo has scored against Atletico have come on the big occasions, with hat-tricks in the 2016-17 semi-final and 2018-19 round of 16 as well as a goal in the 2014 final.